 - the developmental and educational impact of this incident and any hoped for lessons from an assigned outcome (what you can learn from this situation to positively impact your future choices and the Marquette community).

 If the violation also involves an alleged crime, can I be prosecuted criminally & also be addressed through the Student Conduct Process?

 Yes.
 The Marquette University Student Conduct process is separate from the legal system and has different goals and outcomes.
 Without your permission or a court order, we generally cannot inform external agencies of the outcome of our process and our decisions are not influenced by any civil or criminal proceeding.

 What if I did not do anything wrong?

 The hearing provides you with the opportunity to explain the situation from your perspective.
 If you did not do anything wrong, simply tell the truth.
-The Board will listen to your testimony, ask questions, consider all the information and make a decision.
+The hearing officer(s) or Board will listen to your testimony, ask questions, consider all the information and make a decision.
 After a full and fair hearing, we believe those responsible will make the correct decision and find the truth.